 (3) The Minister shall not give his consent to the exercise by the Authority of its powers under subsection (1) to erect, furnish and equip any building unless he is satisfied that an opportunity has been given to the private sector to erect, furnish and equip the building and that that sector is not willing to erect, furnish and equip the building or is not willing to do so otherwise than on terms that are unsuitable.

-[Section 61 amended by No. 28 of 2006 s.
+[Section 61 amended: No. 28 of 2006 s.
 332.]

 Part VIIA — Housing on Aboriginal land

-[Heading inserted by No. 6 of 2010 s.
+[Heading inserted: No. 6 of 2010 s.
 9.]

 Division 1 — Preliminary matters

-[Heading inserted by No. 6 of 2010 s.
+[Heading inserted: No. 6 of 2010 s.
 9.]

 62A.
 Terms used